Mennauu/d3-oba-books-by-lang-year/README.md

 { lang: "fri", amount: 1 }
 ```

 But, we aren't done yet.
 Because we also want the TOTAL amount of books per language.
 HOW ON EARTH are we going to do that.
-I was eager to figure this out myself.
+I was so eager to figure this.
 Which I did, but I think it could be done way easier.

 ```javascript
 // Loop through languages